kln12/Interview_questions/README.md

 17.How to reduce docker image size
 18.where docker container are stored
 19. in production ,if plugins are installed and the process doesn't restart in production
+20. what is the default permission of linux system
+21.what is Inode in linux